xifanyan/otlh/README.md

 ```

 #### Notes
-- all date fields in excel need to follow pattern "1/2/06 3:04 PM", by default, they will be considered to be UTC time.
+- all datetime fields in excel need to follow pattern "1/2/06 3:04 PM", UTC is the default timezone, if you want to change it, please use --timezone option.
 - Attachment files should be put under attachment directory, it currently does not support subfolders, so please make attachment file names unique.